syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Paste-Clipboard-Contents-Bigger-than-GridDataBoundGrid-row-and-column-count.md

 ---
 layout: post
 title: How-to-Paste-Clipboard-Contents-Bigger-than-GridDataBoundGrid-row-and-column-count | Windows Forms | Syncfusion
-description: how to paste clipboard contents bigger than griddataboundgrid row and column count
+description: Learn about How to Paste Clipboard Contents Bigger Than Griddataboundgrid Row and Column Count support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# How to Paste Clipboard Contents Bigger than GridDataBoundGrid Row and Column Count
+# How to Paste Clipboard Contents Bigger Than Griddataboundgrid Row and Column Count in Windows Forms GridDataBoundGrid(Classic)

 GridDataBoundGrid does not increment row and column count as GridControl.
 The reason for this is that GridDataBoundGrid does not have its own DataSource, and it has to store these in the relevant DataTable.
 To add rows and columns in the DataTable, Model.ClipboardPaste handler must be used.